scorpido74/azure-docs.nl-nl/articles/data-factory/data-factory-troubleshoot-guide.md

 ## <a name="hdinsight"></a>HDInsight

-### <a name="error-code-200"></a>Fout code: 200

-- **Bericht** : `Unexpected error happened: '%error;'.`

-- **Oorzaak** : er is een probleem met de interne service.

-- **Aanbeveling** : Neem contact op met de ondersteuning voor ADF voor verdere ondersteuning.

-### <a name="error-code-201"></a>Fout code: 201

-- **Bericht** : `JobType %jobType; is not found.`

-- **Oorzaak** : er is een nieuw taak type dat niet wordt ondersteund door ADF.

-- **Aanbeveling** : Neem contact op met het ADF-ondersteunings team voor meer informatie.

-### <a name="error-code-202"></a>Fout code: 202

-- **Bericht** : `Failed to create on demand HDI cluster.
-Cluster name or linked service name: '%clusterName;', error: '%message;'`

-- **Oorzaak** : het fout bericht bevat de details van wat er verkeerd is gegaan.

-- **Aanbeveling** : de details van het fout bericht moeten u helpen het probleem op te lossen.
-Als er onvoldoende informatie is, neemt u contact op met de ondersteuning voor ADF voor verdere hulp.

-### <a name="error-code-203"></a>Fout code: 203

-- **Bericht** : `Failed to delete on demand HDI cluster.
-Cluster name or linked service name: '%clusterName;', error: '%message;'`

-- **Oorzaak** : het fout bericht bevat de details van wat er verkeerd is gegaan.

-- **Aanbeveling** : de details van het fout bericht moeten u helpen het probleem op te lossen.
-Als er onvoldoende informatie is, neemt u contact op met de ondersteuning voor ADF voor verdere hulp.

-### <a name="error-code-204"></a>Fout code: 204

-- **Bericht** : `The resumption token is missing for runId '%runId;'.`

-- **Oorzaak** : er is een probleem met de interne service.

-- **Aanbeveling** : Neem contact op met de ondersteuning voor ADF voor verdere ondersteuning.

-### <a name="error-code-205"></a>Fout code: 205

-- **Bericht** : `Failed to prepare cluster for LinkedService '%linkedServiceName;', the current resource status is '%status;'.`

-- **Oorzaak** : er is een fout opgetreden bij het maken van het HDI on-demand-cluster.

-- **Aanbeveling** : Neem contact op met de ondersteuning voor ADF voor verdere ondersteuning.

 ### <a name="error-code-206"></a>Fout code: 206

 - **Bericht** : `The batch ID for Spark job is invalid.
-Please retry your job, and if the problem persists, contact the ADF support for further assistance.`
+Please retry your job.`

 - **Oorzaak** : er is een intern probleem opgetreden met de service die deze fout heeft veroorzaakt.

 - **Aanbeveling** : dit probleem kan tijdelijk zijn.
-Voer de taak opnieuw uit en neem contact op met de ondersteuning voor ADF als het probleem zich blijft voordoen.
+Voer de taak na enige tijd opnieuw uit.

 ### <a name="error-code-207"></a>Fout code: 207

 - **Bericht** : `Could not determine the region from the provided storage account.
-Please try using another primary storage account for the on demand HDI or contact ADF support team and provide the activity run ID.`
+Please try using another primary storage account for the on demand HDI.`

 - **Oorzaak** : er is een interne fout opgetreden bij het bepalen van de regio van het primaire opslag account.

 - **Aanbeveling** : Probeer een andere opslag.
-Als deze optie geen acceptabele oplossing is, neemt u contact op met het ADF-ondersteunings team voor meer informatie.

 ### <a name="error-code-208"></a>Fout code: 208

 - **Bericht** : `Service Principal or the MSI authenticator are not instantiated.
-Please consider providing a Service Principal in the HDI on demand linked service which has permissions to create an HDInsight cluster in the provided subscription and try again.
-In case if this is not an acceptable solution, contact ADF support team for further assistance.`
+Please consider providing a Service Principal in the HDI on demand linked service which has permissions to create an HDInsight cluster in the provided subscription and try again.`

 - **Oorzaak** : er is een interne fout opgetreden tijdens het lezen van de service-principal of het instantiëren van de MSI-verificatie.

 - **Aanbeveling** : overweeg het leveren van een service-principal die machtigingen heeft voor het maken van een HDInsight-cluster in het opgegeven abonnement en probeer het opnieuw.
 Controleer of de [Managed Identities correct zijn ingesteld](../hdinsight/hdinsight-managed-identities.md).

-   Als deze optie geen acceptabele oplossing is, neemt u contact op met het ADF-ondersteunings team voor meer informatie.

 ### <a name="error-code-2300"></a>Fout code: 2300